 What Are the Signs a Friend’s Facebook Has Been Hacked?

-The first indications might come when a friend’s account starts posting content that just seems off or that marks a clear break from his or her personality and usual posting habits.
+The first indications might come when a friend’s account starts posting content that just seems off or marks a clear break from his or her personality and usual posting habits.
 Another signal might come in the form of a friend request from someone who is already an established contact on Facebook.
 Or maybe a friend’s account sends out a personal message asking for monetary help or pitching the benefits of a seemingly random product or service.

 Whatever the telltale signs, spotting the hack of a friend’s Facebook account is usually easy.
 But because most Facebook users do not see or review their own posts regularly, recognizing that their account has been hacked can be a trickier endeavor.

-For users looking to keep their Facebook accounts out of the hands of ill-intentioned fraudsters, here are seven common signs that an account has been hacked:
+For users looking to keep their Facebook accounts out of the hands of ill-intentioned fraudsters, here are seven common signs an account has been hacked:

-- Suspicious personal messages and/or emails: Similar to the tactic mentioned just above, hackers will often try to pose as the user they have hacked to trick the user’s friends into sending them money or performing some other desired action.
-As a result, hacked users will often discover Facebook Messenger messages sent from their account that they do not recognize.
+- Suspicious Personal Messages or Emails: Similar to the tactic mentioned above, hackers will often try to pose as the users they have hacked to trick the users’ friends into sending them money or performing some other desired action.
+As a result, hacked users will often discover Facebook Messenger messages that they do not recognize sent from their account.
 Another clue that a hacking attempt has been made is when a user receives “attempted account recovery” emails from Facebook when he or she has made no such recovery attempt.

 Is It Possible to Get a Facebook Account Back if It Was Hacked?

 Yes.
 Unfortunately, hacked or phished accounts are a common occurrence, so Facebook has a standard procedure in place to help users get their accounts back after hacks.
 Users who think their Facebook accounts have been hacked should immediately visit this Facebook page devoted to securing hacked accounts.
 Facebook also offers a number of security features and tips designed to help users keep their accounts secure.